lagentefuerte/Practica-Algoritmos-IA/README.md

 This repository contains the implementation of two fundamental algorithms in the field of Artificial Intelligence: **A\*** and **Minimax**, developed as part of the Artificial Intelligence course in the Bachelor's Degree in Cybersecurity Engineering.

 📅 May 2024
-👨‍💻 Authors: Martín Díaz Benito Álvarez and Juan Carlos Sastre García
+👨‍💻 Authors: Martín Díaz Benito and Juan Carlos Sastre

 ---